-Commonwealth Heavyweight champion Sangram Singh ready for second MMA competition in Poland - www.lokmattimes.com
+Commonwealth Heavyweight Champion Sangram Singh ready for second MMA competition in Poland - www.lokmattimes.com

 "My vegetarian lifestyle is not a limitation - it's my superpower," Singh explained, addressing misconceptions about plant-based nutrition in combat sports.

-"Every lentil, every vegetable, every morning's ghee and ashwagandha not only powers my muscles but also fuels my mission to prove that Indian traditions can dominate on the world stage."
+"Every lentil, every vegetable, every morning's ghee and ashwagandha not only powers my muscles but also fuels my mission to prove that Indian traditions can dominate on the world stage," he added.

 Singh's upcoming Poland MMA competition represents far more than personal achievement; it's a beacon for the global sports community.
 His story particularly touches the hearts of young athletes who often feel pressured to achieve success by arbitrary age deadlines.